Skip to main content

 🕰️ 8.
 Eze, France – The Village on the Cliff

-Eze France cliff village overlooking the French Riviera
+Eze France cliff village

 Perched high above the Côte d’Azur, Eze offers stunning views of the Mediterranean and feels like a mountaintop fairytale kingdom.
 Its labyrinth of stone alleys is filled with art boutiques and fragrant flower shops.